Leanne Black

 Leanne Black (previously Miller) is a fictional character on the New Zealand soap opera Shortland Street who was portrayed by Jennifer Ludlam.
 Leanne debuted as the mother of established character Nicole Miller (Sally Martin) in a guest role in 2010, before reprising the role in more central positions in both 2011 and 2014.
+Leanne would leave to travel the world in 2023 before returning in another guest role to kill the character off in 2024.